sunnysideup/silverstripe-perfect_cms_images/docs/en/INDEX.md

   1. add an image in Page or MyDataObject
   2. add a back-up image to siteconfig
-  3. define the settings for the image in the `PerfectCMSImageDataExtension` class using yml configuration.
+  3. define the settings for the image in the `PerfectCmsImageDataExtension` class using yml configuration.
-  4. in the CMS Fields, use `PerfectCMSImagesUploadField`
+  4. in the CMS Fields, use `PerfectCmsImagesUploadField`
-  5. in the template write: `$MyImage.PerfectCMSImageLink(NameOfFormat)`
+  5. in the template write: `$MyImage.PerfectCmsImageLink(NameOfFormat)`

 # Nota Bene